- Population: 328,000

 - Official Gateway to Iceland

-- Iceland is part of Europe and within the Schengen Area.
+- Iceland is not part of European Union and the Schengen Area.

 - ATM’s are common throughout Iceland.